-There is a School Counsellor provided by the Catholic Schools Office for the Peninsula Group of Catholic Schools.
+There is a School Counsellor provided by Catholic Schools Broken Bay (CSBB).
 Families wanting to access the counsellor for their child need to speak to the class teacher or Principal before completing the appropriate referral forms.
-Counselling places are allocated by the Catholic Schools Office once a referral, signed by the Principal is received.
+Counselling places are allocated by the CSBB once a referral, signed by the principal is received.